salkuadrat/lucifer/README.md

 app.use(bodyParser());
 ```

-It will automatically detect the type of request body, and use the appropriate parser accordingly for each incoming request.
+The `bodyParser` middleware will automatically detect the type of request body, and use the appropriate parser accordingly for each of incoming request in your application.

 ## Send Response

-In the example above, we've used `res.send()` to send a simple response to the client.
+In the example above, we have used `res.send()` to send a simple response to the client.

 ```dart
 app.get('/', (Req req, Res res) async {